Aleman, Hartz, McCarthy and Richter characterize interpolating sequences in complete Pick spaces

 The purpose of this post is to discuss the recent important contribution by Aleman, Hartz, McCarthy and Richter to the characterization of interpolating sequences (for multiplier algebras of certain Hilbert function spaces).
-Their recent paper “Interpolating sequences in spaces with the complete Pick property” was uploaded to the arxiv about two weeks ago, and, as usual, writing this post is meant mostly as a diversion for me (somewhere between doing “real” work and getting frustrated about the news), just giving some background and stating the main result.
+Their recent paper “Interpolating sequences in spaces with the complete Pick property” was uploaded to the arxiv about two weeks ago; here I will just give some background and state the main result.
 (Even more recently these four authors released yet another paper that looks very interesting – this one.)

 1. Background – interpolating sequences

 We will be working with the notion of Hilbert function spaces – also called reproducing Hilbert spaces (see this post for an introduction).
 Suppose that is a Hilbert function space on a set , and its reproducing kernel.
 The Pick interpolation problem is the following:

 Pick interpolation problem: given and , does there exist a multiplier of norm less than , such that for all ?

 Recall that is said to have the Pick property, if the positive semi definiteness of the Pick matrix

 is a sufficient condition for the existence of a positive answer to the Pick interpolation problem (it is a necessary condition in any Hilbert function space).
 Further, is said to have the complete Pick property if, whenever the are matrices rather than numbers, then the same condition is sufficient for the existence of a matrix valued multiplier of norm less than or equal to sending to .